aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 ## (Advanced) Specifying what surface data to use

-If you run the help command line `clinica run statistics-surface -h`, you will find 2 optional flags that we will describe :
+If you run the help command line `clinica run statistics-surface -h`, you will find two optional flags:

 - `--feature_type FEATURE_TYPE` allows you to decide what feature type to take for your analysis.
 If it is `cortical_thickness` (default value), the thickness file for each hemisphere and each subject and session of the tsv file will be used.
 Keep in mind that those thickness files are generated using the `t1-freesurfer` pipeline, so be sure to have run it before using it!
 Other directly-implemented solutions are present but they are not yet released.
-- The other flag `--custom_file CUSTOM_FILE` allows to specify yourself what file should be taken in the `CAPS/subjects` directory. `CUSTOM_FILE` is a string describing the folder hierarchy to find the file.
+- The other flag `--custom_file CUSTOM_FILE` allows you to specify yourself what file should be taken in the `CAPS/subjects` directory. `CUSTOM_FILE` is a string describing the folder hierarchy to find the file.
 For instance, let's say we want to manually indicate to use the cortical thickness.
-Here is the generic link to the surface data files.
+Here is the generic link to the surface data files:

     `CAPS/subjects/sub-*/ses-M*/t1/freesurfer_cross_sectional/sub-*_ses-M*/surf/*h.thickness.fwhm*.fsaverage.mgh`

-(Example: `CAPS/subjects/sub-ADNI011S4075/ses-M00/t1/freesurfer_cross_sectional/sub-ADNI011S4075_ses-M00/surf/lh.thickness.fwhm15.fsaverage.mgh`)
+    Example: `CAPS/subjects/sub-ADNI011S4075/ses-M00/t1/freesurfer_cross_sectional/sub-ADNI011S4075_ses-M00/surf/lh.thickness.fwhm15.fsaverage.mgh`

     Note that the file must be in the `CAPS/subjects` directory.
 So my `CUSTOM_STRING` must only describe the path starting after the `subjects` folder.
 So now, we just need to replace the `*` by the correct keywords, in order for the pipeline to catch the correct filenames. `@subject` is the subject, `@session` the session, `@hemi` the hemisphere, `@fwhm` the full width at half maximum.
 All those variables are already known, you just need to indicate where they are in the filename!

-As a result, we will get for `CUSTOM_FILE` of cortical thickness :
+    As a result, we will get for `CUSTOM_FILE` of cortical thickness:
     `@subject/@session/t1/freesurfer_cross_sectional/@subject_@session/surf/@hemi.thickness.fwhm@fwhm.fsaverage.mgh`

     You will finally need to define the name your surface feature `--feature_label FEATURE_LABEL`.
 It will appear in the `_measure-<FEATURE_LABEL>` of the output files once the pipeline has run.

 Note that `--custom_file` and `--feature_type` cannot be combined.